 - Ignazio Crisostomo, aged 29, who landed in America from Salenia, in 1906

-- Salvatore Crisostomo, aged 1, who emigrated to America from Fronis Forte, Italy, in 1907
+- Salvatore Crisostomo, aged 1, who immigrated to America from Fronis Forte, Italy, in 1907

-- Vernzico Crisostomo, aged 5, who emigrated to the United States from Fronis Forte, Italy, in 1907
+- Vernzico Crisostomo, aged 5, who immigrated to the United States from Fronis Forte, Italy, in 1907

 - Victor Crisostomo, aged 32, who landed in America, in 1919